cptsnh/SNHU_CS210/README.md

 # SNHU_CS210
 # CS210 Portfolio

-# This Portfolio contains three projects from CS210
+## Summarize the project and what problem it was solving.

-# Summarize the project and what problem it was solving.
+This Portfolio contains three projects from CS210

 # What did you do particularly well?